 The Dissertation Guidebook is a complete resource for information on form and style, steps in the dissertation process, and procedures.
 We also offer a series of capstone webinars on a variety of capstone-related topics.

-For proposal, dissertation, thesis, or doctoral study questions, contact email@example.com.
+For questions about writing the proposal, dissertation, thesis, or doctoral study, contact email@example.com.

 Confused about assumptions, limitations, and delimitations?
 See Jen's blog post.